akcryptoguy/wireguard_vps/README.md

 If you are looking for a common WireGuard install script that supports multi-client connections, i.e. multiple devices connect to the VPN at the same time, please visit [this repository](https://github.com/angristan/wireguard-install/) to continue.

-The script **Port Forwards** the local port `53`, `88`, `80`, `500`(4 ports for XBOX LIVE) and `1024-65000` to the corresponding ports on the server side.
+The script **Port Forwards** the local port `53`, `88`, `80`, `443`, `500`(4 ports for XBOX LIVE + 443) and `1024-65000` to the corresponding ports on the server side.
 These ports covered most of the ports used by any games. **Please make sure that there is no other application using these ports on the server, otherwise It will deafen any application that listens to these ports.** I highly suggest running this script on an new empty system.

 Specifically, if the SSH port is inside the range, the script will automatically move it to port `65432` for not losing access to the server after installation.